Homaei/SCADA-Pi-Telegram/README.md

 🔐 Enhance Security Measures (VPN-based tunneling).

+🗃 Saving data to a PostgreSQL database on a VPS.

-📊 Implement Data Visualization (Grafana, InfluxDB integration).
+📊 Implement Data Visualization via Grafana.

 📝 License
 This project is licensed under the MIT License.